iuec/uec-tech-standards/_pages/architectural_vision/tranche_1_solution_approach.md

 Following the successful proofs of concept, and the other stages below, the specification will be made available for suppliers to develop against.

 #### Passing of structured data for personalisation
 The specification for decoupling will cover the data required by the CDSS.
-Although most of this information will be supplied by the patient, some may come from existing sources of data (see section 5.2 for full details) and the specification will include this structured data.
+Although most of this information will be supplied by the patient, some may come from existing sources of data (see the <a href="#personalisation-of-triage">Personalisation of Triage</a> section for full details) and the specification will include this structured data.

 #### End user engagement
 The wider user community of service providers and commissioners will be engaged to ensure that the proposed technology specification will meet the operational needs of providers and commissioners.